Rev. Dr. Sid Hall, III has served as the lead minister of Trinity Church of Austin since 1988. He is a pastor, activist, and writer.

 Rev. Hall was elected to the UMC delegation of Jurisdictional–General Conference from Southwest Texas for three quadrennials.
 He has served on various boards such as the Political Asylum Project of Austin, the Texas Freedom Network, Austin’s Reading Is Fundamental, The Mayor’s Task Force on Human Rights, and was Vice President of the Texas Conference of Churches.
 For many years he was the Co-Chair of the Texas Conference of Churches Jewish-Christian Forum.

 Rev. Hall currently serves on two national boards: Equity for Women in the Church and Creation Spirituality Communities (CSC).
 He is President of the Board of CSC.
-Sid also serves on the Personnel Committee of the South Central Conference of the United Church of Christ.
+Sid also serves on the Nominations Committee of the South Central Conference of the United Church of Christ and on the UCC Heart of Texas Association’s Ministry Committee.

 Rev. Hall holds a Bachelor of Arts Degree in History and Religion from the University of Indianapolis, a Master of Theology Degree from Perkins School of Theology at Southern Methodist University in Dallas, and a Doctorate in Liberation Preaching and Holocaust Studies, also at Southern Methodist University.